Bipartite and directed scale-free complex networks arising from zeta functions: Epidemic transitions for structured populations

-In Fig. \ref{fig:Plot4}, we represent numerically the condition \eqref{mixthr} for the mixed model.
-A similar analysis can be performed for the epidemic threshold \eqref{epid}, and is left to the reader.

 Many other aspects of the models proposed in this work can be studied numerically.
-Also, several other research lines deserve to be investigated, as, for instance, the analytic properties of the adjacency matrix or the Laplacian operators.
+Also, several other research lines deserve to be investigated, as, for instance, the analytic properties of the adjacency matrices or the Laplacian operators associated with these models.
 It would be also important to obtain growing models possessing bipartite or directed zeta graphs as limiting configurations.

 \textbf{Acknowledgments}

 The research of P. T. has been partly supported by the grant FIS2011--00260, Ministerio de Ciencia e Innovaci\'on, Spain.